matrixds/tools/README.md

 ### MatrixDS
-The [MatrixDS](http://matrixds.com) community platform is a data science workbench that runs on a kubernetes engine.
+The [MatrixDS](http://matrixds.com) community platform is a data science workbench that runs natively on kubernetes.
 MatrixDS projects are a network directory containing files, code, data, and dependencies.
 The project directory is mounted, as a file system, onto different environments (tools).
 The workbench manages all of the container deoployment considerations through the web interface.

 ## MatrixDS Public Tools
 Contained in this repository is the set of dockerfiles and related configurations for [MatrixDS](http://matrixds.com) compatible tool containers.